Marcus Niebuhr Tod: Academic career and research

 Tod was elected to a fellowship at Oriel College, Oxford, in 1903 and took up teaching when his studentships ended in 1905.
 From 1907, he lectured on Greek epigraphy in the university and was promoted to a readership twenty years later.
 During the First World War, he worked for the Ministry of Labour and then for most of the period between 1915 and early 1919 in Salonika as an interpreter and officer in the Intelligence Corps (being appointed an Officer of the Order of the British Empire for his service).
-Todd returned to teaching (which he enjoyed) and between 1934 and 1945 he was vice-provost at Oriel College.
+Tod returned to teaching (which he enjoyed) and between 1934 and 1945 he was vice-provost at Oriel College.

 While at the British School in Athens, Tod became interested in Spartan epigraphy, and also carried out investigations in Laconia.
 These led to several articles on the topics and he worked with Alan Wace to produce a catalogue of the Spartan Museum in 1906.
 In 1912, he won the Conington Prize at Oxford for his essay "Greek International Arbitration" which was published in 1913.
 He wrote a chapter for the fifth volume of The Cambridge Ancient History (1927) and three of his lectures delivered at University College London were published as Sidelights on Greek History (1933).
 In 1933 and 1948, he published a two-volume work, Greek Historical Inscriptions.

 Tod retired from his fellowship and readership at Oxford in 1947, but was elected to honorary fellowships at St John's and Oriel.
 He was also an honorary member of staff at the University of Birmingham.
 He received honorary doctorates from Trinity College Dublin, the University of Edinburgh, the University of Birmingham and the University of Oxford.
 He was elected a Fellow of the British Academy in 1929.
 He died on 21 February 1974.